eleda77/eleda77.github.io/docs/vocab_list.md

 **antiprism** - polytope built from two parallel bases, dual to one another (yeah I don't know what that means either but just look up a picture, it's easier)

+**antirrhinium** - a genus of plants in the Plantaginaceae family, commonly known as dragon flowers or snapdragons

 **aphelion** - the point in an object's orbit where it is furthest from the sun

 **apothegm** - a concise saying or maxim; an aphorism